 - a.
 The applicant shall provide a certification plan to demonstrate compliance to the required standards and criticality. - b.
-The SCP shall be approved by CEMILAC before the compliance demonstration commences and updated as necessary during the Certification process. - c.
+For software design, development & verification, a standard process is to be followed such as DO 178, IEEE 12207, DSSD or any other process acceptable to RCMA/CEMILAC. - c.
+The SCP shall be approved by RCMA/CEMILAC before the compliance demonstration commences and updated as necessary during the Certification process. - d.
 If the software is already operational/flight tested in another program, the compliance checklist shall specifically identify the delta requirements to be demonstrated, if any.
 SCP shall bring out any similarity information like criticality, operational requirements, development environment, verification environment, target environment with supporting evidence, based on which the certification credits can be claimed for the already developed portion.
-This baseline configuration shall be seperately identified and any further changes shall be under configuration control. - d.
-Usage of Off the Shelf Software components like Operating System (OS) Software, device drivers, Board Support Packages (BSPs), standard libraries etc. and its certification plan, shall be clearly brought out. - e.
-Software certification activities shall be carried out concurrently with the software development. - f.
+This baseline configuration shall be seperately identified and any further changes shall be under configuration control. - e.
+If the software is already operational/flight tested in another program, the compliance checklist shall specifically identify the delta requirements to be demonstrated, if any. - f.
+Usage of Off the Shelf Software components like Operating System (OS) Software, device drivers, Board Support Packages (BSPs), standard libraries etc. and its certification plan, shall be clearly brought out. - g.
+In addition to SCP, software documents like SVP, SCMP, SRS/SRD, SVCP, VDD and compliance report of SCM shall be approved by RCMA/CEMILAC. - h.
+Software certification activities shall be carried out concurrently with the software development. - i.
 Means of compliance shall be provided.

+a.
 SCP forms the basis of agreement between the Main Contractor and certification authority on the activities to be carried out and objectives to be met during the software development life cycle.